Sarson ka Saag Recipe (Authentic Punjabi Style)

 How to make Sarson ka Saag

-Prep, chop and clean all the greens
+Prep, chop, clean and rinse all the greens

 1: Remove the lower end of the mustard seems just a few centimeters from the base.
 The mustard stems can be tough, so it is up to you whether you want to discard the stems or keep them.
 If you keep them, then they have to be cooked really well so that they become soft.